History of Abercrombie & Fitch

-The history of Abercrombie & Fitch began in the nineteenth century and extends into the twenty-first century.
-Key figures who changed and influenced the course of Abercrombie & Fitch's history include co-founders David T. Abercrombie and Ezra Fitch, Limited Brands and Michael Jeffries, the former Chairman and CEO.
+The history of Abercrombie & Fitch began in the 19th century and extends into the 21st century.
+Key figures who changed and influenced the course of Abercrombie & Fitch's history include co-founders David T. Abercrombie and Ezra Fitch, Limited Brands and Michael Jeffries, the former chairman and CEO.

 David Abercrombie founded A&F in 1892 as an upscale sporting goods store.
 Forming a partnership with Ezra Fitch, the company continued to expand in the new 20th century.
 After Abercrombie left the company, Fitch became sole owner and ushered in the "Fitch Years" of continued success.
 Shortly after his retirement, the company continued to develop under a succession of other leaders until its financial fall and closing in 1977.
 Limited Brands purchased the ailing brand in 1988 and brought in Mike Jeffries, who revolutionized the image of Abercrombie & Fitch to become an upscale youthful fashion retailer.

 Founding

 The company was originally established as Abercrombie Co. by David Abercrombie on June 4, 1892, in a small waterfront shop at 36 South Street in downtown Manhattan, New York.
 Wealthy New York businessman Ezra Fitch became one of the store's regular customers.
 In 1900, Fitch bought a major share in the growing Abercrombie Company and thus joined as co-founder.

 The partnership between Abercrombie and Fitch did not end happily.
 The two men, with different visions for the future of A&F, quarreled frequently, although the company continued to prosper.
 Fitch wished to expand the company's appeal to the general public, while Abercrombie wanted to continue selling professional gear to professional outdoorsmen.
 As a result of the disagreement, Abercrombie sold his share in the company to Fitch in 1907 and returned to manufacturing outdoor goods.
 Fitch continued the business with other partners and directed the company as he pleased.